Navigate through this guide by clicking on the pertinent tab you can see above this box (below the main title of this guide).

 Depth of coverage varies considerably: you may well discover that for some countries the collection has an historic rather than a current emphasis.
 Our largest collection is for South Africa - for more information on this jurisdiction please consult our dedicated Libguide)

-Printed works which deal with more than one jurisdiction (eg comparative studies) are in a separate section of the LawBod with shelf marks starting General, on Level Two.
+Printed works which deal with more than one jurisdiction (eg comparative studies) are in a separate section of the LawBod with shelf marks starting General or KB, on Level Two.

-Some works in general which may serve as useful introductions:
+Some works shelved in General section which may serve as useful introductions:

 SOLO is the online Union catalogue to discover Bodleian libraries' collections.